hamn07/classroom2001/README.md

 # project
 ## todo
-- ui - change icon to inform user that data status (filtered/music)
 - ui - caption appear in fullscreen mode
-- ui - use light box to enlarge image
 - ui - dnd to change sorting
 - ui - dnd to load image
+- ui - fullscreen on different browser engine
+- ui - divide function and description of image
 - serv - upload image to server
 - serv - get picture from picasa
 - serv - Oauth with google